posted January 09, 2024

 - Trim the ends of the asparagus where the stem naturally breaks.
 Pick up a piece and bend it near the cut end.
 This should give you a good indicator of where the woody ends stop and the tender asparagus starts.
 Then, simply snap them there, no knife required.

 - Use some oil before seasoning.
 I like using olive oil on my asparagus.
-Toss your stalks in a bit of oil to help the seasoning stick, but also to help develop some crispy char on the grill.
+Tossing your stalks in a bit of oil not only helps your seasoning stick, but also to helps to develop some crispy char on the grill.

 - Add acidity.
 Asparagus is pretty sweet and some acidity really balances the flavor.
-I like lemon juice, but balsamic or red wine vinegar is also great!
+I like lemon juice for a little brightness, but balsamic or red wine vinegar is also great.

-- Pre-heat your grill.
-If you’re grill isn’t hot enough, your asparagus will get cooked through and turn wilty before it has a chance to char on the grill.
-Those crispy bites are the best and you don’t want to miss out on them!
+- Fully preheat your grill.
+If you’re grill isn’t hot enough, your asparagus will get cooked through and wilt before it has a chance to char on the grill.
+Those crispy bites are the best and you don’t want to miss out on them.
 I like to use my Weber Genesis II to get these grilled to perfection.

 - Stay close by.
 Once your asparagus is on the grill, don’t close the lid and walk away.
 Keep an eye on them, rotating often to ensure even cooking.
 They may be done faster or slower than the recipe calls for based on your grill temperature and the thickness of your asparagus.

 How Long to Grill Asparagus

-I grilled my asparagus at 400 degrees Fahrenheit for about 8-10 minutes.
+I grill my asparagus at 400 degrees Fahrenheit for about 8-10 minutes.
 The amount of time you grill your asparagus will depend on a few different factors:

 - Size and thickness of the asparagus.
 My asparagus were medium thickness.
 If you have large asparagus, expect them to take some extra time to cook.
-The opposites goes for thin, small asparagus.
+The opposite goes for thin, small asparagus.

 - Grill heat.
 If your grill is on the cooler side, they will obviously take more time to heat through.
 Got a super hot grill?
 Pull that asparagus off sooner.